YangLing0818/SGDiff/README.md

 And the pretrained VQVAE for embedding image to latent can be obtained from https://ommer-lab.com/files/latent-diffusion/vq-f8.zip

+## Masked Contrastive Pre-Training

+The instructions of SG-image pretraining can be found in the folder "sg_image_pretraining/"

-## Training
+## Diffusion Training
-Kindly note that one should not skip the training stage and test directly.
+Kindly note that one **should not skip the training stage** and test directly.
 For single gpu, one can use
 ```shell
 python trainer.py --base CONFIG_PATH -t --gpus 0,
 ```